Trusted

 • Diversification

-iTrustCapital enables you to diversify your retirement portfolio.
-This diversification can help protect your retirement savings from market volatility.
+iTrustCapital enables you to diversify your retirement portfolio, which can help protect your retirement savings from market volatility.

 There are no monthly maintenance fees; you only pay a 1% transaction fee for cryptocurrency transactions.
 This fee model is straightforward and cost-effective compared to many other self-directed crypto IRA options.

-Setting up an iTrustCapital account is a quick and simple process.
+Setting up an iTrustCapital account is quick and simple.
 You can choose from various IRA types, including Roth, Traditional, and SEP IRAs.
-Funding your account can be done via methods like bank wire or check.
+Funding your account can be done via bank wire or check.
 The account review and opening process typically takes only one to three business days, making it convenient for investors.

 iTrustCapital partners with Coinbase as its custodian, ensuring that most of your crypto assets are securely stored in cold storage.
 Additionally, Coinbase’s insurance policy provides protection against theft, cybercrime, and hacks.
 Fireblocks, a security provider for digital currency transactions, further enhances security measures.